HamidShojanazeri/ML-benchmarks/README.md

 # ML-benchmarks

-To add your inference backend/engine add it in backend folder
+To add your inference backend/engine add it in backend folder and modify the benchmark_runs.py to add your backend.

 To run the benchmarks follows: